doug/depthjs/README.md

 Components
 ----------
 DepthJS is very modular.
-The Kinect driver and computer vision are written on top of libfreenect & OpenCV in C++.
+The Kinect driver and computer vision are written on top of OpenNI and NITE.
 This component can output the raw RGB image, the raw depth map (filtered for the hand), as well as the high-level events that the computer vision recognizes.
 A native browser plugin (think Flash) wraps this Kinect code, which directly interacts with a Javascript browser plugin.
 Fortunately in Chrome extensions can contain native code, so it will be easy for anyone to install it.
 Safari requires a bit more work with a plugin installer & needing to go to the extension "store," if Apple will even permit this.

 Event handlers in the browser extension may be placed globally, in content scripts injected into each web page, or pushed via the content script to local DOM elements written by 3rd parties.